dachrillz/beautiful-jekyll/_posts/2019-03-05-proof-of-work-2.md

         guess = os.urandom(32)
 return guess
 ```
 The function hash cash is named after the [scheme](http://www.hashcash.org/) that inspired Proof of Work.
+This function finds the value that solves proof of work

-This function simply guesses until the function proof_of_work() returns true.
-It looks like this.
+It does this by simply guessing until the function proof_of_work() returns true.
+Which looks like this:
 ```python
 def proof_of_work_solved(block):
     solution = block.get_hash().encode()